rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 secretive(stealPassword)
 ```

-That is why I have created the `verifyUnknown` safety in the above section:
+That is why I have created the `verifyUnknown` safety in the previous section:

 ```JavaScript
 const valid = verifyUnknown(false, secretive(goodProgram)) //valid: string[]